image

 Journalism/Photography

-The college has a 95-year tradition of award-winning student publications and cultivating talent in mass communications, specifically in journalism and photojournalism.
+The college has a 95-year tradition of award-winning student publications and cultivating talent in journalism and photojournalism, collectively known as mass communications.
 But this is not your grandfather’s journalism!
 Students in the program are multi-media specialists, with training in writing, interviewing, photography, videography, audio recording, editing, and effective use of social media.

 What will I learn?